LogsunSystems/RASPDUINO-IOT-SENSOR/README.md

 # RASPDUINO-IOT-SENSOR

-This experimental kit provides you the facility to check and verify your IOT projects on **ARDUINO** and **RASPBERRY PI** on a single board.
+This Repository contains all the required information regarding **RASPDUINO IOT SENSOR LAB**
 ##**INTRODUCTION**

 * IOT (Internet of Things) is an advanced automation and analytics system which exploits networking, sensing, big data, and artificial intelligence technology to deliver complete systems for a product or service.
 These systems allow greater transparency, control, and performance when applied to any industry or system.